 TABLE OF CONTENTS

-In basic terms, an FFL transfer or federal firearms transfer requires a firearm licensee to turn over the possession of a firearm to another FFL before it goes to a customer, or non-licensee.
-Therefore, the term “FFL transfer,” specifically refers to a gun sale through a federally licensed firearms dealer.
+Meanwhile, a Federal Firearms License transfer requires a licensee to turn over the possession of a firearm to another licensee before it may then go to a customer or non-licensee.
+Therefore, the term “FFL transfer” specifically refers to a firearms sale through a licensed dealer.

 So, how did this originate?

-The 1968 Gun Control Act requires an FFL to transfer firearms sold, gifted, or loaned across state lines.
-However, an in-state transaction involving the gift, sale, or loan of a firearm does not require a licensed transfer in every state.
-To learn if your state requires FFL transfers within its boundaries, you will need to refer to your state’s legislation.
+The Gun Control Act of 1968 requires an FFL to transfer firearms sold, gifted or loaned across state lines.
+However, an in-state sale, gift, or loan of a firearm does not always require an FFL transfer, as this depends on the state’s individual laws.
+To confirm whether or not your state requires FFL transfers within its boundaries, please refer to your state’s gun laws.

 FFL Transfer Rules

-Because firearms is such a regulated industry, it’s important to be familiar with the FFL transfer rules when conducting a firearm trade.
+Due to the regulations of the firearms industry, it’s important to be familiar with all FFL transfer rules when conducting a trade.

-Upon receiving a “Proceed” response from performing a background check of the prospective buyer, an FFL transfer agent will record the firearm into an acquisition and disposition (A&D) log, noting the gun, in this case, represents a firearm from a private seller.
-The serial number for the weapon will also be recorded in the BATF bound log.
-After completing Section D of ATF Form 4473, the licensee transfers the firearm to the private buyer.
-The FFL records the transfer disposition in the A&D log within seven days after the transaction.
+Upon receiving a “proceed” response from a background check of a prospective buyer, an FFL should record the firearm into their acquisition and disposition (A&D) log, noting that the gun, in this case, is a firearm from a private seller.
+The serial number of the firearm will also be recorded in their A&D log.
+Then, after completing Section D of ATF Form 4473, the licensee may transfer the firearm to the private buyer.
+Finally, the licensee must record the transfer disposition in their A&D log within seven days after the transaction.

-If the FFL receives a response of “Denied” or “Canceled,” after performing a NICS background check, the transfer is void.
+If the FFL receives a response of “denied” or “canceled,” after performing a background check, the transfer is void.
 If the private seller has not given the FFL exclusive possession of the firearm, he or she can leave the business premises with the weapon.
-The gun will not be recorded as an acquisition in the A&D log book.
-However, if the background check comes back as “Denied” or “Canceled,” and the seller has given exclusive possession of the firearm to the agent or gun dealer, the FFL must record the gun as an acquisition from a private party seller in the A&D record.
+The gun will not be recorded as an acquisition in their A&D log.
+However, if the background check comes back as “denied” or “canceled,” and the private seller has given exclusive possession of the firearm to the licensee, the FFL must record the gun as an acquisition from a private seller in their A&D log.

 How an FFL Transfer Takes Place Online